hynnet/dnskeeper/README.md

 * foreignServer - the default upstream DNS server, which should be configured using a foreign server through shadowsocks or some VPN solutions (the one in default.json is only an example)
 * domesticServer - the upstream server used when request match the domestic keywords
 * static - static record table
+* extraGFWRules - location of the local gfwlist configuration file

 Lastly, get a newest copy of gfwlist: